 |Trek Financial||Scottsdale||$100,000||A percentage of AUM

-TCI Wealth Advisors, Inc. was established in 1990.
+TCI Wealth Advisors, Inc. starts off our list for the best financial advisors in Arizona.
+The firm was established in 1990.
 The firm doesn’t have a principal owner, but rather is owned by several individuals and trusts.
 In addition to its headquarters in Tucson, TCI Wealth Advisors has other offices in Arizona (in Flagstaff and Scottsdale), as well as locations in Denver and Reno, Nev.

 TCI Wealth Advisors provides investment management, financial planning and consulting services and retirement plan consulting.
 Its clients are primarily individual investors, including high net worth individuals (defined by the SEC as those with at least $750,000 under an advisor’s management or a net worth believed to be at least $1.5 million), but it also serves businesses, pension and profit-sharing plans, trust, estates and charitable organizations.